-- a) ten (10) working days after Step 3 decision has been received; - b) ten (10) working days after the Step 3 decision was due.
+- (a) Fifteen (15) days after Step 3 decision has been received; - (b) Fifteen (15) working days after the Step 3 decision was due.

-8.10 Administrative Provisions
+8.11 Administrative Provisions

-- a) Grievances and replies at Step 3 of the grievance procedure and notification to arbitrate shall be by registered mail. - b) Grievances, replies and notification shall be deemed to be presented on the day on which they are registered, and received on the day they were delivered to the appropriate office of the Employer or the Union.
+- (a) Grievances and replies at Step 3 of the grievance procedure and notification to arbitrate shall be by registered mail. - (b) Grievances, replies and notification shall be deemed to be presented on the day on which they are registered, and received on the day they were delivered to the appropriate office of the Employer or the Union.

-8.11 Dismissal or Suspension Grievances
+8.12 Suspension or Dismissal Grievances

-- a) In the case of a dispute arising from an Employee's dismissal, the grievance may commence at Step 3 of the grievance procedure within ten (10) working days of the date on which the dismissal occurred, or within ten (10) working days of the Employee receiving notice of dismissal. - b) In the case of a dispute arising from an employee's suspension, the grievance can commence at Step 3 of the grievance procedure within ten (10) working days of the date on which the suspension occurred, or within ten (10) working days of the employee receiving notice of suspension.
+In the case of a dispute arising from an employee's suspension or dismissal, the grievance may commence at Step 3 of the grievance procedure within ten (10) working days of the date on which the suspension or dismissal occurred, or within ten (10) working days of the employee receiving notice of suspension or dismissal.

-8.12 Deviation from Grievance Procedure
+8.13 Deviation from Grievance Procedure